-WSET Diploma in Wines and Spirits - International
+WSET Diploma in Wines - International

-Course days of the second session in November 2017 will be held partly at Weinakademie campus and at Palais Coburg in Vienna.
+Course days of the second session in October 2020 will be held partly at Weinakademie campus and at Palais Coburg in Vienna.
 The Palais Coburg is home to one of the best wine cellars in the world.
 This course session is also surrounded by visiting programmes and tastings as well as the annual Weinakademiker graduation ceremony.

 Finally, students will attend the third session in Florence in April 2021.
 Late afternoons and evenings will be open to students to explore wineries in Tuscany.
 A two-day study trip will take students to other Italian wine regions.